2025 PHRF Spring Racing- Results

 Setting Windward Leg

-Observe the average wind direction, the first leg should be to windward of the starting line you do not need to be exact with the position of the windward mark because you can adjust the direction when you set the staring line.
+Observe the average wind direction, the first leg should be to windward of the starting line.
+You do not need to be exact with the position of the windward mark because you can adjust the direction when you set the starting line.
 The windward leg should be between 0.5 and 0.75 nm.
 To give you a reference, it is about 1 nm from Channel Marker 5 to the shoal marker.
-We will have a GPS on the Committee boat if you know how to use it to help with the distances, or you can estimate when the committee boat is just up on step it takes about 2 minute to go 0.5 nm and 3 minute to go 0.75 nm.
+We will have a GPS on the Committee boat if you know how to use it to help with the distances, or you can estimate when the committee boat is just up on step.
+It takes about 2 minutes to go 0.5 nm and 3 minutes to go 0.75 nm.

 Setting the Line